 Are your outdoor cushions in need of a good cleaning?
 Hand washing patio cushions is a simple process that requires only a few household supplies and about an hour of your time.
 Before you know it, your cushions will look brand new again!

-If you’re wondering how we went so long without having to wash them, it’s because we take them off our patio furniture every night and store them in a deck box.
+If you’re wondering how we went so long without having to wash them, it’s because we take them off our outdoor patio furniture every night and store them in a deck box.

 It’s much quicker than trying to fit one of those giant covers over the furniture and has really kept our cushions looking brand new.